 Every good chili starts with vegetables.
 Onions, garlic, fresh chili peppers, celery, red bell peppers … sauté all the vegetables before you add any liquid to draw out as much flavor as possible.
 The same goes for the seasonings.
 Don’t wait till the very end to add them because you’d be missing out on a lot of flavor.
 Sauté the spices and herbs together with the vegetables so the flavors mingle and develop a rich taste.
 When your spices are fragrant and toasted, add soy sauce to create the elusive fifth taste.

 For chili exploding with richness and layers of flavor, you need to cook it low and slow.
 You don’t have to worry about the vegetables and beans softening and turning into a mush.
 The chili base – chili peppers and tomatoes – is acidic and vegetables and beans soften very slowly in acid.
 Going back and forth between covered and uncovered cooking will keep the chili from becoming too watery or too thick.
-If your chili starts turning too thick, you can always add some homemade vegetable stock.
+If your chili starts turning too thick, you can always add some homemade vegetable broth.
 If your chili isn’t thick enough, lightly mash the beans and vegetables with a potato masher to release their natural starches.

 Tools You’ll Need